apache/skywalking/docs/en/protocols/query-protocol.md

 Metrics are defined in the `config/oal/*.oal` files.

 ### Aggregation
-Aggregation query means the metrics data need a secondary aggregation in query stage, which makes the query interfaces have some different arguments.
-Such as, `TopN` list of services is a very typical aggregation query, metrics stream aggregation just calculates the metrics values of each service, but the expected list needs ordering metrics data by the values.
+Aggregation query means that the metrics data need a secondary aggregation at query stage, which causes the query interfaces to have some different arguments.
+A typical example of aggregation query is the `TopN` list of services.
+Metrics stream aggregation simply calculates the metrics values of each service, but the expected list requires ordering metrics data by their values.

 Aggregation query is for single value metrics only.